orallony/AWS/Lab 04 - Working with Amazon S3.md

 7. Copy the **Bucket website endpoint** and open it in a browser.

 ✅ Your static site is now live on S3!

 ---

+## Task 5: Enable Versioning and Test File Recovery

+### S3 versioning allows you to preserve, retrieve, and restore every version of every object stored in your bucket.

+1. Go to the **Properties** tab of your S3 bucket.
+2. Scroll to **Bucket Versioning** and click **Edit**.
+3. Select **Enable** and click **Save changes**.
+4. Return to your bucket and upload a file (e.g., `example.txt`).
+5. Upload a new version of the same file (same name).
+6. Go to the **Objects** tab, click on the file, and then click **Versions**.
+7. You will now see both versions listed.
+8. You can download or restore any previous version.

+✅ You’ve enabled versioning and tested file version recovery.

+---